JoeSieverding/amplify-vite-react-template/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This application is licensed under the MIT-0 License.
+See the LICENSE file for details.